Gorav22/qr-code-generator/README.md

 ## Support and Contribution
 If you encounter any issues or have suggestions for improvements, please feel free [open an issue](https://github.com/qr-code-generator/issues).
 Contributions are also welcome through pull requests.

-## License
-This QR Code Generator is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for more details.